alessandro308/apagiaro.it/_posts/2018-03-02-deploy-smart-contract.md

 In that faucet you have to authenticate yourself to receive some money: __publish your ethereum address on a public post on Twitter, Google+ or Facebook, then copy the post permalink on the faucet input__.
 After that operation, you will receive your free Ether on your account.

 Now we need to connect MetaMask provider to Remix.
-The simplest way is to open both on Chrome, the select the Environment Remix as `Injected Web3` (see the previous image, step number 1).
+The simplest way is to open both on Chrome, then select the Environment Remix as `Injected Web3` (see the previous image, step number 1).
 In the account selectable field should appear your MetaMask address with your 3 Ether.

 Now you can deploy the contract clicking on create button.
 Of course, you don't need to set any scenario since the scenario in the test net status.
 It will open a MetaMask window that asks to approve the transaction and here you can set the input values as Gas cost.